LEDDS: Portable LBM-DEM simulations on GPUs: Portable implementation strategy

 \section{Portable implementation strategy}

-Below, we outline the general strategy behind LEDDS, emphasizing both portability and performance.
+The main methodological novelty of this work lies in expressing all stages of a coupled LBM–DEM simulation (neighbor search, contact detection, DEM force evaluation, etc) exclusively as compositions of high-level algorithmic primitives.
+This formulation enables GPU acceleration without relying on device-specific kernels, while remaining applicable to non-trivial particle geometries such as ellipsoids, where contact detection and interaction forces depend on particle orientation and gap size.
+Below, we describe the general strategy behind LEDDS, while emphasizing both portability and performance.
 We first present the high-level design principles, including the use of algorithmic primitives and the structure-of-arrays memory layout, which together ensure clear, maintainable, and fully data-parallel code.
 We then describe the implementation details that realize these principles in practice for DEM and LBM-DEM coupling.